soundpress/RulesOfNYC/docs/c00/index.rst

    (6) Qualified boiler inspectors are authorized to perform boiler inspections under section 27-793(b) of the code and rules promulgated thereunder;

-   (7) Private elevator inspection agencies certified under 1 RCNY section 11-01 of the rules of this Department are authorized to perform and witness elevator inspections and tests in accordance with code provisions; and
+   (7) Private elevator inspection agencies certified under 1 RCNY § 11-01 are authorized to perform and witness elevator inspections and tests in accordance with code provisions; and

-   (8) Private electrical inspection agencies certified under 1 RCNY section 35-01 of the rules of this Department are authorized to perform electrical inspections.
+   (8) Private electrical inspection agencies certified under 1 RCNY § 35-01 are authorized to perform electrical inspections.

 (b) The authorized representatives listed in subdivision (a) above shall identify themselves by producing copies of their applicable licenses or certifications and shall maintain liability insurance in accordance with applicable code requirements.